DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 #### The Long Game

-The investigators realized they were part of a much larger historical process—the transition from unconscious to conscious civilization.
+I realized I was part of a much larger historical process—the transition from unconscious to conscious civilization.
 This transition has been underway for centuries, accelerating in recent decades as the contradictions of the old system become impossible to ignore.

 Their investigation was not just about exposing problems but about midwifing solutions.
 They were documenting the birth of a new form of human organization—one that honors both our technological capabilities and our deepest human needs.